bleppie/Blep.GUIShapes/README.md

 ===============

 **Blep.GUIShapes** is a package that adds simple shapes with outlines to Unity's GUI.
-It uses Shader Graph, and hence requires 2023 and above.
+It uses Shader Graph, and hence requires Unity 6 and above.
 The outlines are nicely antialiased.
 Shapes are a subclass of Image, and so support all operations that Images do.

 To create a shape, simply add the corresponding Component to your GameObject.